dfilatov/lrt/README.md

   * `options.chunkScheduler` (optional, default is `'auto'`) A [chunk scheduler](#chunk-scheduler), can be `'auto'`, `'idleCallback'`, `'animationFrame'`, `'immediate'`, `'timeout'` or object representing custom scheduler.

 Returned `scheduler` has two methods:
-  * `const task = scheduler.runTask(iterator)` Runs task with a given [iterator](#iterator) and returns task (promise) resolved or rejected after task has completed or thrown an error respectively.
+  * `const task = scheduler.runTask(taskIterator)`
+  Runs task with a given [taskIterator](#task-iterator) and returns task (promise) resolved or rejected after task has completed or thrown an error respectively.
   * `scheduler.abortTask(task)` Aborts task execution as soon as possible (see diagram above).

 ### Scheduler
 Scheduler is responsible for tasks running, aborting and coordinating order of execution of their units.
 It tries to maximize budget utilization of each chunk.
 If a unit of some task has no time to be executed in the current chunk, it will get higher priority to be executed in the next chunk.

-### Iterator
+### Task iterator
-Iterator should be an object implementing [Iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol).
+Task iterator should be an object implementing [Iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol).
 The most convenient way to build iterator is to use generators (calling a generator function returns a generator object implementing iterator protocol).
 Another option is to build your own object implementing iterator protocol.

 Example with generator:
 ```ts